 Chinese Medicine classifies Holy Basil in a similar regard to Ayurveda, as a rare and highly sought after “Shen tonic,” loosely translating to an herb that nourishes the spirit, which should come as no surprise given it’s supposed divine origins.
-And as effective as it is for treating common health ailments, perhaps Tulsi’s greatest benefit is the restorative effect it has on the nervous system.
+And as effective as it is for treating common health ailments, perhaps its greatest benefit is the restorative effect it has on the nervous system.
 Tulsi is a powerful corticosteroid modulator, meaning that it has the unique ability to reduce circulating stress hormones in the body, making it an ideal herb for today’s hyper-stimulated digital culture.
-In fact, the fantastically pleasurable ritual of sipping on Holy Basil tea can pack a narcotic-like punch as chronic stress patterns are interrupted and a warm feeling of peace and serenity wash over the body.
-But don’t worry—Tulsi is not physically addictive and, even if it were, it would only have the pleasant side effect of making you live longer.
-After all, Tulsi is widely considered to be a prophylactic in the various cultures in which its use spread in the ancient world, simply meaning that it’s a known life-extending substance.

 Free Enlightened Living Course: Take Your Happiness, Health, Prosperity & Consciousness to the Next LevelDiscover powerful insights and techniques for creating radiant health, happiness, prosperity, peace and flow in your life and relationships.

-It’s hard to separate fact from fiction when tracing the history of Tulsi, since it’s so deeply intertwined with Hindu mythology.
+It’s hard to separate fact from fiction when tracing the history of the Tulsi plant, since it’s so deeply intertwined with Hindu mythology.
 However, there are definitive mentions of it in foundational Ayurvedic texts dating back thousands of years.
-Native to North-Central India, its use quickly spread across Southeast Asia and even as far as Greece and other prominent Mediterranean cultures at the time.
-Today, Tulsi (often labeled as Holy Basil) is readily available in health food stores worldwide.
-It’s also relatively easy to grow and care for, and you can often find seedlings and starts available at farmers markets and nurseries.
-It’s a particularly beautiful plant, with delicate, colorful flowers, that does well indoors with a bit of sunlight and water.
+Native to North-Central India, its use quickly spread across Southeast Asia and even as far as Greece and other prominent Mediterranean cultures at the time.beautiful plant, with delicate, colorful flowers, that does well indoors with a bit of sunlight and water.
 Although there are many different varieties, only three are used medicinally: